bamurtaugh/dev-container-spec/index.md

 ## Contributing

-Help shape the direction of dev containers and review materials in the [specification repository](https://github.com/microsoft/dev-container-spec).
+You can help shape the direction of dev containers and review materials in the [specification repository](https://github.com/microsoft/dev-container-spec).
+There are more details about how to contribute in the [getting involved page](/docs/getting-involved.md).